kaiyuanw/ARepair/README.md

   - Java 8: Must be installed and accessible from `PATH`.
   - Bash 4.4: Must be installed and accessible from `PATH`.
   - Maven >3.5.2: Must be installed and accessible from `PATH`.
-  - Alloy 4.2: Must be in the classpath.  `ASketch` comes with Alloy4.2 under `libs/alloy.jar`.
+  - Alloy 4.2: Must be in the classpath.  `ARepair` comes with Alloy4.2 under `libs/alloy.jar`.

 # Installation:

-## Clone ASketch repo
+## Clone ARepair repo

 To run `ARepair`, use `git` to clone the repository.